GoogleChrome/web.dev/README.md

 ## Authoring content ✍️

-Before you start writing take a moment to look over the [web.dev handbook](https://web.dev/handbook) and familiarize yourself with the process.
-When you're ready, follow the steps in the [Quickstart](https://web.dev/handbook/quick-start/) to create your content proposal.
+Before you start, review the [web.dev handbook](https://web.dev/handbook) and familiarize yourself with the publishing process.
+When you're ready, follow the steps in the [Quick start guide](https://web.dev/handbook/quick-start/) to create your content proposal.

-## Building the site 🏗
+## Build the site 🏗

 You'll need a recent version of [Node](https://nodejs.org/): v14 (LTS) or higher.
-To check your node version run `node -v` in your terminal.
+To check your Node version, run `node -v` in your terminal.

-If you don't have node, or if you need to upgrade, we recommend using the [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm).
+If you don't have Node, or if you need to upgrade, we recommend using the [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm).

 ### Clone the repo